 The subtree view includes a single base DN used to identify the portion of the DIT.
-They may have hierarchical relationships, for example one subtree view could be configured for dc=example, dc=com and another for ou=People, dc=example, dc=com.
+They may have hierarchical relationships, for example one subtree view could be configured for dc=example,dc=com and another for ou=People,dc=example,dc=com.

-For information about configuring a subtree view, see "Configuring Subtree Views" on page 95.
+For information about configuring a subtree view, see Configuring Subtree Views.